Daxst/Daxst/README.md

 ## About Me

-My interest in technology began with IT fundamentals and data analytics.
-From there, I decided to pivot my profile toward technical support and network connectivity.
+ Professional with extensive experience in operational environments and logistics, focused on making the leap to the technology sector.

-I take a hands-on approach through local labs, deploying systems, managing network environments, and creating clear, efficient, and easy-to-maintain solutions.
+ My interest in technology began with IT fundamentals and data analysis.
+From there, I decided to orient my profile toward technical support and the technical part of infrastructure.

-My goal is to continue building a solid technical foundation and advance step-by-step in the IT world.
+ My goal is to continue building a solid technical foundation and advance step by step in the world of technology.

 ## Learning